Residual Test for the Third Gravitational-Wave Transient Catalog

 \section{Summary and Discussion}

 In this work, we subtract the maximum-likelihood waveform from the strain data for events in GWTC-3, and then apply residual test to assess whether the residuals are statistically consistent with instrumental noise.
 We use the normalized q-transformed energies of the residuals as the test statistic and apply three goodness-of-fit tests, including the KS test, the AD test, and the $\chi^2$ test.
 We estimate the p-values under the null hypothesis that the test statistic follows an exponential distribution.
-The results show that the p-values for all residuals are relatively large, indicating consistency with instrumental noise (the exceptions will be discussed later).
+The results show that the p-values for most residuals are relatively large ($>10^{-3}$), indicating consistency with instrumental noise (the exceptions will be discussed later).
 In other words, the waveform templates are sufficiently accurate for the sensitivity of current detectors.

 For direct comparison with the results in Ref.~\cite{LIGOScientific:2021sio}, we apply the three tests to 200 randomly selected time segments within a time window of 4096 seconds symmetrically centered on the merger time for each event.
 Then, we can evaluate the p-values relative to the empirical distribution of noise background, i.e., $p=P( D_N^{\rm noise} \ge D_N^{\rm residual} |{\rm noise})$, $p=P( A^2_{\rm noise} \ge A^2_{\rm residual} |{\rm noise})$ and $p=P( \chi^2_{\rm noise} \ge \chi^2_{\rm residual} |{\rm noise})$.
 The results of the three tests are shown in Fig.~\ref{fig:comparison}.
 The {\tt BAYESWAVE} test was applied in Ref.~\cite{LIGOScientific:2021sio} and corresponding results are denoted with blue circle in Fig.~\ref{fig:comparison}.
 Note that the LIGO Livingston detector was offline during GW191216\_213338; consequently, only data from LIGO Hanford and Virgo were used for this event in Ref.~\cite{LIGOScientific:2021sio}.
 All p-values from our three tests exceed 0.04, indicating no significant deviation of residuals from instrumental noise.
 Overall, our results agree with Ref.~\cite{LIGOScientific:2021sio}.
 We note that our methods are less sensitive than the {\tt BAYESWAVE} test, since we only consider single-detector data separately and ignore the cross-correlation between different detectors.